 A registration form will be sent with a brochure upon request.
 It is advised that potential students register well before the March and September start dates as enrollment is limited to 15 to 30 students per class.
 Tuition tax receipts (T2202) are issued for income tax purposes.
 Refunds are given for withdrawals where applicable.

 The Canadian School of Natural Nutrition offers convenient installment plans*.
 Potential students may also want to check with their nearest Ministry of Employment and Social Development office to see if they qualify for education funding.
 Some banks provide student lines of credit and information regarding the Lifelong Learning Plan.

 *Interest charges may apply.

 Program withdrawals at any point in time must be made in writing and received by the student’s home branch.
 Students are academically and financially responsible for their seat until they officially withdraw from the program.
 Withdrawals and refund policies may be subject to provincial regulations.
 Please contact the branch you are applying to for refund information.

 The many locations of the Canadian School of Natural Nutrition offer information sessions for those who would like more detailed information about the Natural Nutrition Diploma Program.
 See all upcoming open houses here.
 Attending a FREE class is also an option.
-For a brochure and more information, please call the CSNN branch that interests you or is nearest you.
+For a brochure and more information, please contact your preferred branch.